cultureandempire/cultureandempire.github.io/cande.md

 We're still not secure, however.
 Let's say we can generate *really strong* keys that no-one could ever guess, immune from rubber-hose attacks, and hard enough to crack that it would take a zillion years to try all combinations.
 It's still trivial to break such security, if I can do a man in the middle attack.

 A MIM attack takes advantage of the fact that even if we can create secure keys, we need some way to exchange them.
 It's like me sending the key to my house in the mail to a person coming to stay.
-An attacker can open the mail, take out my key, substitute his, with a letter containing a fake address.
+An attacker can open the mail, take out my key, substitute his, with a letter containing an impostor address.
 The poor visitor will come to the wrong house, enter, and know nothing.
 Meanwhile the attacker can enter my house, pretending to be the visitor.

 The industry's answer to MIM attacks is something called "public key infrastructure" or PKI, which means we give our keys to someone we can trust to hold them.
 There are about 50 such trusted "certificate authorities," or CAs, and their public keys are embedded in our web browsers.